Wilsons Have It All

 The new speaker was christened WATT/Puppy, and it was destined to become the best seller in its price class.

-The current iteration of the Sasha, the WP Series 2, employs a version of the tweeter used in Wilson’s top-of-the-line model, the Alexandria.
+The current iteration of the Sasha, the WP Series 2, employs a version of the tweeter used in a far more expensive Wilson model, the Alexandria.
 Dave expressly modified that driver for a dual-cabinet system.
-Sasha WP Series 2 also incorporates significant time alignment advancements.
+The Sasha WP Series 2 also incorporates significant time alignment advancements.
 (To better understand the importance of speaker time alignment, a key aspect of Wilson designs, see the special section at the bottom of this webpage.)

-As seductive as the dual-enclosure Sasha has proven, those who listen in smaller spaces might prefer a speaker even more compact.
-It was for those music devotees that Dave developed the single-cabinet Sabrina (38 inches high x 11 inches wide x 18-3/4 inches deep vs. Sasha’s 44-inch height, 14-inch width and 21-1/4 inch depth).
+As seductive as the dual-enclosure Sasha has proven, people who listen in smaller spaces might prefer a more compact speaker.
+For those music devotees, Wilson developed the single-cabinet Sabrina (38 inches high x 11 inches wide x 18-3/4 inches deep vs. Sasha’s 44-inch height, 14-inch width and 21-1/4 inch depth).

 “The sound was stunning in its impact,” Stereophile’s Robert Deutsch said of the Sabrina after auditioning it with a broad range of musical material, opera included.
 Sonically, it gave “no indication” of being one of the firm’s smaller models.